PauloGrosso/Robot-Car/README.md

 # Bluetooth-Controlled Robot Vehicle

 ## About This Project
-This project can be served as a basic guideline for building robots of any kind.
-It is simple to build and easy to make further improvement.
+I built a robot vehicle implementing with the pulse-width modulation, bluetooth communication, and differential wheels as one of my personal projects.
+This project is intended to investigate the application of differential drives on a robot vehicle.
+Furthermore, it can be served as a basic guideline for building robots of any kind since it is simple to build and easy to make further improvement.
 The fabrication cost is about $60.

 ![Photo](scheme/photo.JPG)